arsfeshchenko/Matisse/README.md

 Change color fill of the layer with shortcuts.

-There are 10 colors you can set:
+You can set 10 colors:
 **Shift + Ctrl + 1**
 **Shift + Ctrl + 2**
 ...